-Webinar: Transforming oncology surgery with label-free technologies
+Transforming oncology surgery with label-free technologies: Webinar Q&A

+Recently Rob Morgan, Managing Partner at Sagentia along with Rachel Smith and Thore Bücking from the Applied Science team explored the potential role of label-free sensing in the real-time intraoperative detection of cancer.
 Exempt from the regulatory and clinical burdens affecting biomarkers, these technologies could unlock new possibilities for oncology surgery.
 The webinar discusses the latest research, technical challenges and future potential in Raman, tissue autofluorescence and mass spectroscopy.

 We would like to thank all who attended, and those who joined in by asking questions.
-Due to time restrictions, we were unable to answer all of them on the day, but we have published a selection of questions and answers here.
+Due to time restrictions, we were unable to answer all of them on the day, but we have published a selection of questions and answers below.

 A: Fluorescence detection systems are already commercially available in the OR so auto-fluorescence can be used today.
 However, advances are needed to improve the discrimination of tissue, for example using time resolved fluorescence, necessitating the introduction of more advanced systems.
 Raman spectroscopy is also at an advanced stage as it has already been used in pioneering intra-operative studies and we are aware of one commercial system aiming for launch in 2021.